teuben/sd2018/casa/README.md

 and now you could cheat and run the demo even from the Unix command line

       casa -c M100Band3Combine5.1.py

+Until further notice, don't do this, it's not working yet.
+NRAO working on improving this CASA guide, we will be using our own version during SD2018 based on QAC's workflow6a.py

 ## QAC